Disabled Students' Allowances

 If you are unsure about your funding body please contact Disability Service for further advice.

-For helpful tips and advice on applying for DSAs, watch Student Finance England's film, 'How do I apply for Disabled Students' Allowances'.
+For helpful tips and advice on applying for DSAs, watch Student Finance England's film on applying for Disabled Students’ Allowances.

 What medical evidence is required to apply for DSAs?